GoogleCloudPlatform/terraform-validator/docs/user_guide.md

 GOOGLE_APPLICATION_CREDENTIALS=~/.config/gcloud/application_default_credentials.json
 ```

+### Service account impersonation

+You can specify a service account to impersonate for all Google API calls with the `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` environment variable.

 ## `terraform-validator validate`

 This command allows you to validate your terraform plan JSON against a specific policy library.